 In addition to OSA, very obese individuals (BMI > 40) are at risk of developing obesity hypoventilation syndrome (OHS).
 Patients with OHS not only suffer from OSA and stop breathing intermittently, they also suffer from poor breathing.
 This can have long-term consequences such as sleepiness, breathing difficulties, and can also affect the heart.
 Treatments for these patients include weight loss measures and bi-level positive airway pressure.

-Restless Legs Syndrome (RLS) affects between five to 10 percent of the population.
+Restless Legs Syndrome (RLS) affects five to 10 percent of the population.
 This disorder causes patients to experience abnormal sensations in their legs and calves, which can be very distressing.
-Due to the abnormal feelings, patients are forced to move their legs constantly to get some relief.
-This affects the person’s quality of life as well as disrupts their sleep, as these abnormal sensations worsen at night.
+Due to abnormal feelings, patients are forced to move their legs constantly to get some relief.
+This affects the person’s quality of life and disrupts their sleep, as these abnormal sensations worsen at night.